recursionlab/Echometamorphic/README.md

 ### Renovate

 Renovate opens pull requests for dependency updates and provides a dependency dashboard.
-GitHub Actions updates are grouped together under one pull request.
+GitHub Actions updates are grouped together under one pull request and minor or patch updates are auto-merged.

 ### pre-commit